-Dr. Samer K. Elbabaa is the Director of the Division of Pediatric Neurosurgery at Cardinal Glennon and Assistant Professor of Neurosurgery at Saint Louis University School of Medicine, and the Pediatric Neurosurgeon for the St. Louis Fetal Care Institute.
+Dr. Samer K. Elbabaa is the Director of the Division of Pediatric Neurosurgery at Cardinal Glennon and Associate Professor of Neurosurgery at Saint Louis University School of Medicine, and the Pediatric Neurosurgeon for the St. Louis Fetal Care Institute.

 Using the most advanced fetal surgery techniques, Dr. Elbabaa follows the philosophy that all children should be treated the way he would want his own children to be treated.
 “I also remember to never lose hope for an improvement, even when the chances are slim,” he explains.

 Since the release of the MOMS (Management of Myelomeningocele) trial results, Dr. Elbabaa has helped Fetal Care Institute families who are facing a spina bifida diagnosis.
 “I deal with the chronic implications of spina bifida on a daily basis as a pediatric neurosurgeon and I feel we can make a difference and improve the quality of life of patients in the future,” says Dr. Elbabaa.

 His respect for the fine details of every patient’s case have led him to become an expert in various neurosurgical conditions and procedures, ranging from complex microsurgical procedures to minimally-invasive endoscopic techniques.